1MDB: Air Itam land

 Air Itam's land was acquired with the main development of affordable housing in Penang.
 About 85.7% of land already owned by 1MDB through the acquisition of two companies, Gerak Indera and Farlim Properties (FPSB) with a total price of RM1.056 billion (and related expenses of RM15.25 million).
 However, the remaining 14.3% ownership of the land has not yet to be finalized.
 Development of the land is also difficult to implement as full support of the State Government is not obtained and the problem of land occupied by almost 2,000 squatters are still unsolved.

 Pulau Indah land

-Pulau Indahland was purchase under the consideration of intention to expand the energy sector.
+Pulau Indahland was purchased under the consideration of intention to expand the energy sector.
 The land was purchase at a price of RM344.24 from Tadmax Power Sdn Bhd with a land size of 318.41 acres.
 Initially, the land was supposed to be used for the development of Project 3B (a power plant development) but the project eventually implemented in Port Dickson, Negeri Sembilan due to the land is not suitable for the development of power plant.
 In July 2015, the land up for sale from 1MDB as part of the rationalization plan but until today the land yet to be sold to any party.